pydio/pydio-doc-admin-guide/2_getting_started/5_importing_users/2_binding_ldap_ad_server.md

     - either a simple text value (like MY_PARAMETER), in which case it will add a parameter with this name linked to the “auth.ldap” plugin (see the Roles filtering section),
     - in the form of PLUGIN_ID/MY_PARAMETER, in which case it will link this parameter to the given plugin id.

-Een example wil probably make this more clear.
+Een example will probably make this more clear.

 ##### example

 An example of straightforward attribute mapping :

 In the core.conf/manifest.xml you can find the various parameters provided by the core.conf plugin, that actually define the user account data.
-For instance, you’ll find that Pydio has a “core.conf/email” parameter and a “core.conf/USER_DISPLAY_NAME”, respectively refering to the user “Mail” field and Display name in the GUI.
+For instance, you’ll find that Pydio has a “core.conf/email” parameter and a “core.conf/USER_DISPLAY_NAME”, respectively referring to the user “Mail” field and Display name in the GUI.

 So, you can map the LDAP “email” attribute or AD “Mail” attribute to the Pydio “core.conf/email” attribute of the authenticated User.
 Likewise, you can map any suitable LDAP or AD attribute to the Pydio “core.conf/USER_DISPLAY_NAME” parameter to get human-friendly names in the GUI.